 There are many features that go into truly making any variety of moving container a transportation solution, but the most critically important feature is a great set of ramps.
 How do you get all that valuable, awkward and heavy equipment onto a truck or trailer safely and efficiently?

-Ramps come in a variety of configurations, but there are three important considerations: Weight, capacity and ease of use.
+Ramps come in a variety of configurations, but there are three important considerations: Weight, capacity, and ease of use.
 Ramps that are too heavy or awkward are a strain on your students and parents.
 Ramps that are too steep create their own set of challenges: They are too hard to push equipment up them or they drag the foot pedals and resonators.
-Ramps that cannot accommodate the capacity flex like crazy when something heavy is speeding downhill.
+Ramps that cannot accommodate the capacity flex when something heavy is speeding downhill.
 Undersized or inappropriately-sized ramps have to be spread apart to accommodate a marimba or pieces of a prop frame, creating a step hazard between two side-by-side ramps, leading to skinned shins and twisted ankles.

 Our full-width powered ramp can be part of a custom Clubhouse Trailer community showpiece that we know is on your wishlist.
 If you already have a trailer, why not make it a Clubhouse Trailer?
 Let’s talk about adding a powered ramp as an upgrade to your current rig.